Meet The Women Who've Changed Zappos History

-When Anne joined Zappos as CFO in 2016, she became the first female c-suiter in company history.
-At 37 years old she attributes her accomplishments to "having a constant curiosity to learn new things."
+When Anne held the position of Zappos CFO from 2016 to 2018, she became the first female c-suiter in company history.
+She attributes her accomplishments to "having a constant curiosity to learn new things."
 Often told she was too young and too ambitious, Anne says her path to corporate success was anything but linear.
 For years she worked in male-dominated companies yet would always be the one to take on new challenges.
 Her willingness to uproot her family from city to city (and even countries) eventually led her to the chief numbers guru at Zappos.
 "Be true to yourself," says Anne, offering her advice to women looking to take on a form of leadership.
 "Sometimes people feel they need to be different in a leadership role.
 Instead of relying on how you got there, you put up a front.
 Remember, you don't have to have all of the answers."

 Rimi Gill & Noel Hurst